OpenEvalProject/evals/manuscripts/elife-52189/v2/manuscript.md

 For the clustering of the OBS conformations, we used representative D2R/eticlopride and D2R/risperidone MD trajectories in which EL2 transitioned from the helical to unwound conformations.
 For each complex, using the Ile183-Asn186 distance as a criterion to differentiate the EL2 conformation (Figure 5), 1000 MD frames with helical EL2 conformations and another 1000 frames with extended EL2 conformations were randomly selected.
 For these 4000 frames, the pairwise RMSD of the backbone heavy atoms of the OBS residues defined in Michino et al. (2015a), except for Ile184EL2.52, were calculated.
 The resulting 4000 × 4000 matrix was used to cluster these frames using the k-mean algorithm implemented in R. We chose nstart to be 20 to assure the convergence of cluster centroids and boundaries.
 We chose the clustering level to be 4, so that the average pairwise RMSDs (apRMSDs) between the D2R/eticlopride and D2R/risperidone clusters are similar to that between D2R and D3R structures (1.2 Å), while all the apRMSDs within a cluster are smaller than those between any given two clusters.
 The same frame selection and clustering procedure was repeated to 20 times.
 The averages of these 20 runs for the compositions of each cluster were reported in Table 4.

-## Markov State Model (MSM) analysis
+### Markov State Model (MSM) analysis

 The MSM analysis was performed using the pyEMMA program (version 2.5.5) (Scherer et al., 2015).
 To characterize the dynamics of EL2 of D2R, specifically the transitions between helical and extended conformations of its C-terminal portion, we focused on a key hydrogen bond formed in the helical conformation between the backbone carbonyl group of Ile183 and the backbone amine group of Asn186.
 Thus, for each of the simulated conditions, the distance of Ile183-Asn186 (Ser182-Asn185 in D3R) was used as an input feature for the MSM analysis.
 We discretized this feature into two clusters – distances below and above 4 Å (i.e. EL2 forming a helical conformation and unwinding).
 Implied relaxation timescale (ITS) (Swope et al., 2004) for the transition between these clusters was obtained as a function of various lag times.
 Convergences of ITS for the MSMs for all conditions was achieved at a lag time of 300 ns (Figure 5—figure supplement 6), which we further used to estimate Bayesian Markov models with 500 transition matrix samples (Trendelkamp-Schroer and Noé, 2013).
 The maximum likelihood transition matrix was used to calculate the transition and equilibrium probabilities (π) shown in Figure 5 and Figure 5—figure supplement 3.

-## Cell culture and cell line generation
+### Cell culture and cell line generation

 Site-directed mutagenesis was performed using the Quickchange method using pEF5/DEST/FRT plasmid encoding FLAG-SNAP-D2SR as the DNA template.
 The mutagenesis was confirmed, and the full coding region was checked using Sanger sequencing at the DNA Sequencing Laboratory (University of Nottingham).
 Stable cell lines were generated using the Flp-In recombination system (Invitrogen).

-## [3H]spiperone binding assay
+### [3H]spiperone binding assay

 FlpIn CHO cells (Invitrogen) stably expressing WT or mutant SNAP-D2s cells were cultured before the preparation of cell membrane as described before (Klein Herenbrink et al., 2019).
 All stable cell lines were confirmed to be mycoplasma free.
 For saturating binding assays cell membranes (Mutant or WT SNAP-D2s-FlpIn CHO, 2.5 µg) were incubated with varying concentrations of [3H]spiperone and 10 µM haloperidol as a non-specific control, in binding buffer (20 mM HEPES, 100 mM NaCl, 6 mM MgCl2, 1 mM EGTA, and 1 mM EDTA, pH 7.4) to a final volume of 200 μL and were incubated at 37°C for 3 hr.
 For competition binding assays, cell membranes (SNAP-D2s-FlpIn CHO, 2.5 µg) were incubated with varying concentrations of test compound in binding buffer containing 0.2 nM of [3H]spiperone to a final volume of 200 µL and were incubated at 37°C for 3 hr.
 Binding was terminated by fast-flow filtration using a Uniplate 96-well harvester (PerkinElmer) followed by five washes with ice-cold 0.9% NaCl.
 Bound radioactivity was measured in a MicroBeta2 LumiJET MicroBeta counter (PerkinElmer).
 Data were collected from at least three separate experiments performed in triplicate and analysed using non-linear regression (Prism 7, Graphpad software).
+For radioligand saturation binding data, the following equation was globally fitted to nonspecific and total binding data:

+$$
+Y=\frac{B_{max}A}{A+K_{A}}+NSA
+$$

-For radioligand saturation binding data, the following equation was globally fitted to nonspecific and total binding data:(1)Y=BmaxAA+KA+NSAwhere Y is radioligand binding, Bmax is the total receptor density, [A] is the free radioligand concentration, KA is the equilibrium dissociation constant of the radioligand, and NS is the fraction of nonspecific radioligand binding.
+where Y is radioligand binding, Bmax is the total receptor density, [A] is the free radioligand concentration, KA is the equilibrium dissociation constant of the radioligand, and NS is the fraction of nonspecific radioligand binding.
 The Bmax of the SNAP-tagged D2SRs we as follows; WT = 7.95 ± 1.63 pmol.mg−1, 6.39 ± 1.04 pmol.mg−1, 4.37 ± 0.92 pmol.mg−1, 2.61 ± 0.50 pmol.mg−1.

+For competition binding assays, the concentration of ligand that inhibited half of the [3H]spiperone binding (IC50) was determined by fitting the data to the following equation:

+$$
+Y=\frac{Bottom+(Top-Bottom)}{1+10^{X-LogIC_{50}n_{H}}}
+$$

-For competition binding assays, the concentration of ligand that inhibited half of the [3H]spiperone binding (IC50) was determined by fitting the data to the following equation:(2)Y=Bottom+(Top-Bottom)1+10X-LogIC50nHwhere Y denotes the percentage specific binding, Top and Bottom denote the maximal and minimal asymptotes, respectively, IC50 denotes the X-value when the response is midway between Bottom and Top, and nH denotes the Hill slope factor.
+where Y denotes the percentage specific binding, Top and Bottom denote the maximal and minimal asymptotes, respectively, IC50 denotes the X-value when the response is midway between Bottom and Top, and nH denotes the Hill slope factor.
 IC50 values obtained from the inhibition curves were converted to Ki values using the Cheng and Prusoff equation.
 No statistical methods were used to predetermine sample size.

-## Bioluminescence resonance energy transfer (BRET) assay
+### Bioluminescence resonance energy transfer (BRET) assay

 The Go-protein activation assay uses a set of BRET-based constructs previously described (Michino et al., 2017).
 Briefly, HEK293T cells were transiently co-transfected with pcDNA3.1 vectors encoding (i) D2R, (ii) GαoA fused to Renilla luciferase 8 (Rluc8; provided by Dr. S. Gambhir, Stanford University, Stanford, CA) at residue 91, (iii) untagged Gβ1, and (iv) Gγ2 fused to mVenus.
 Transfections were performed using polyethyleneimine (PEI) at a ratio of 2:1 (PEI:total DNA; weight:weight), and cell culture was maintained as described previously (Bonifazi et al., 2019).
 After ~48 hr of transfection, cells were washed with PBS and resuspended in PBS + 0.1% glucose + 200 µM Na Bisulfite buffer.
 Approximately 200,000 cells were then distributed in each well of the 96-well plates (White Lumitrac 200, Greiner bio-one).
 5 μM Coelenterazine H, a luciferase substrate for BRET, was then added followed by addition of vehicle and test compounds using an automated stamp transfer protocol (Nimbus, Hamilton Robotics) from an aliquoted 96-well compound plate.
 Following ligands were used – quinpirole, eticlopride, raclopride, and (-)-sulpiride (Tocris Bioscience), (+)-butaclamol, dopamine, and risperidone (Sigma Aldrich), and Spiperone (Cayman chemicals). mVenus emission (530 nm) over RLuc 8 emission (485 nm) were then measured after 30 min of ligand incubation at 37°C using a PHERAstar FSX plate reader (BMG Labtech).
 BRET ratio was then determined by calculating the ratio of mVenus emission over RLuc eight emission.

 Data were collected from at least nine independent experiments and analyzed using Prism 7 (GraphPad Software).
 Drug-induced BRET, defined by BRET ratio difference in the presence and absence of compounds, was calculated.
 Concentration response curves (CRCs) were generated using a non-linear sigmoidal dose-response analyses using Prism 7 (GraphPad Software).
 CRCs are presented as mean drug-induced BRET ± SEM.
 Emax bar graphs are plotted as the percentage of maximal drug-induced BRET by quinpirole ± SEM.

-## Tr-FRET ligand binding
+### Tr-FRET ligand binding

 Materials: Spiperone-d2, SNAP-Lumi4-Tb and 5x SNAP/CLIP labeling medium were purchased from Cisbio Bioassays.
 Eticlopride hydrochloride was purchased from Tocris Bioscience.
 Saponin was purchased from Fluka/Sigma-Aldrich.
 Bromocriptine, haloperidol, risperidone, spiperone, pluronic-F127, Gpp(NH)p, DNA primers, Hanks Balanced Salt Solution H8264 (HBSS) and phosphate buffered saline (PBS) was purchased from Sigma-Aldrich.

-## Terbium cryptate labeling and membrane preparation
+#### Terbium cryptate labeling and membrane preparation

 Terbium cryptate labeling of the SNAP-tagged receptors and membrane preparation was performed with minor changes to previously described methods (Klein Herenbrink et al., 2016).
 Flp-In CHO-K1 cells stably expressing the mutant SNAP-D2SR constructs were grown in T175 flasks to approximately 90% confluency.
 Cell media was aspirated, and the cells were washed twice with 12 mL PBS.
 The cells were then incubated with terbium cryptate labeling reagent in 1xSNAP/CLIP labeling medium for 1 hr at in a humidified cell culture incubator with 5% CO2 at 37°C. The terbium cryptate labeling reagent was then removed and the cells were washed once with 12 mL PBS.
 The labeled cells were then harvested in 10 mL PBS by cell scraping.
 Harvested cells were then collected by centrifugation at 300 g for 5 min and removal of the supernatant.
 The cell pellets were then frozen at −80°C for later membrane preparation.
 For cell membrane preparation, each cell pellet was removed from the −80°C freezer and thawed on ice.
 The pellet was then resuspended in 10 mL of ice-cold Buffer 1 (10mM HEPES 10 mM EDTA pH7.4).
 The pellet was then homogenised (IKA works T 10 basic Ultra-Turrax homogeniser) with eight bursts of 3 s on setting 4.
 The homogenized cells were transferred to an ultra-fast centrifuge tube and an additional 10 mL of Buffer one was added.
 The tube was then centrifuged at 48,000 g for 30 min at 4°C. The supernatant was discarded, 20 mL of Buffer one was added and the pellet was resuspended.
 The resuspension was then centrifuged a second time at 48,000 g for 30 min at 4°C. The supernatant was then removed, and the cell membrane pellet was collected by resuspension in 2 mL ice-cold Buffer 2 (10mM HEPES 0.1 mM EDTA pH 7.4).
 The resuspended membranes were then put through a syringe with a BD precision glide 26-gauge needle to make the solution uniform.
 Membrane protein concentration was determined by bicinchonic acid (BCA) assay detecting the absorbance at 562 nm on a CLARIOstar plate reader (BMG Labtech) using bovine serum albumin (BSA) as the protein standard.
 The cell membrane solution was then aliquoted and frozen at −80°C.

-## TR-FRET binding assay
+#### TR-FRET binding assay

 All ligands were diluted in Binding Buffer (Hanks Balanced Salt Solution (Sigma H8264), 20 mM HEPES, 0.02% Pluronic-F127, 1% dimethyl sulfoxide, pH 7.4 (with KOH)).
 For competition binding experiments; 10 μL of spiperone-d2 in Binding Buffer was added to each well of a 384-well white optiplate LBS coated (PerkinElmer) at varied concentrations depending on the SNAP-D2SR mutant.
 10 μL of increasing concentrations of unlabeled ligands were then added into the 10 μL of fluorescent ligand and mixed.
 A final concentration of 100 μM haloperidol was used to determine non-specific binding.
 Cell membranes were diluted to 0.075 μg/μL in Binding Buffer supplemented with 50 μg/mL saponin and 100 μM Gpp(NH)p.